lightweight-software-development/lsd-storage/design/To Do.md

 ----

 - Do not delete unsaved update if storing in S3 fails
-- Fails to get cognito identity when first sign in - may be when identity pool has changed
+- Fails to get cognito identity when first sign in - may be when identity pool has changed - which it won't in future
 - Stop requests when get error

 Improvements
 ------------

   - Multiple update sources - user and shared
 - Data promotion rules